-The most common neuroradiological changes described in hospitalized patients severely affected by the severe acute respiratory syndrome coronavirus (SARS-CoV-2) are cerebral microhemorrhages, encephalopathy, and white matter hyperintensities.
-Previous autopsy studies reported brainstem involvement with tissue neurodegeneration and inflammatory responses.
-In this study, the authors from the United Kingdom used a more advanced magnetic resonance imaging (MRI) technique, quantitative susceptibility mapping (QSM), to investigate abnormalities in the brainstem subregions in COVID survivors several months after acute COVID-19 hospitalization.
-They also used a voxel-by-voxel approach to localize the brainstem clusters of atrophy and determine whether brainstem QSM abnormalities correlate with clinical measures, laboratory results, and recovery.
+The most common neuroradiological changes found in hospitalized patients severely affected by the severe acute respiratory syndrome coronavirus (SARS-CoV-2) are cerebral microhemorrhages, encephalopathy, and white matter hyperintensities.
+As previous autopsy studies reported brainstem involvement in COVID-19 patients, with tissue inflammation and neurodegeneration, the authors from the United Kingdom used a more advanced magnetic resonance imaging (MRI) technique, quantitative susceptibility mapping (QSM), to investigate the microstructural brainstem abnormalities in COVID survivors several months after hospitalization.
+Also, they utilized a voxel-by-voxel approach to localize the brainstem clusters of atrophy and determine whether brainstem abnormalities found on QSM correlate with clinical measures, laboratory results, and recovery.

 Brainstem